Campbell University Jerry M. Wallace School of Osteopathic Medicine - CUSOM

 First Year Class Matriculant's Selection Factors

 CUSOM seeks to recruit students from North Carolina and the Southeastern United States who are committed to serving the rural and medically underserved areas of North Carolina, the Southeastern United States, and the nation.
-While CUSOM seeks students from these areas, all qualified applicants are considered, and CUSOM classes historically matriculate individuals from outside North Carolina and the Southeastern United States.
+While CUSOM seeks students from these areas, all qualified applicants are considered, and CUSOM classes historically matriculate individuals from across the United States.

 International Students Accepted?
 Does Not Accept International Students